LINBIT/linstor-api-py/README.md

-# Linstor python api
+# LINSTOR Python API

-This repository contains a python library to communicate with a linstor controller.
+This repository contains a Python library to communicate with a linstor controller.

-Linstor, developed by [LINBIT](https://www.linbit.com), is a software that manages DRBD replicated LVM/ZFS volumes across a group of machines.
+LINSTOR, developed by [LINBIT](https://www.linbit.com), is a software that manages DRBD replicated LVM/ZFS volumes across a group of machines.
 It maintains DRBD configuration on the participating machines.
 It creates/deletes the backing LVM/ZFS volumes.
 It automatically places the backing LVM/ZFS volumes among the participating machines.